AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 choice.
 For example, at the AMRC we have decided to separate our edge clusters by building.

-Each edge cluster runs these services to allow control from the centre:
+Each edge cluster runs the following services to allow control from the central cluster:

-* [Flux](https://fluxcd.io), which is an industry-standard tool for maintaining the state of a Kubernetes cluster based on a Git repository.
+* [Flux](https://fluxcd.io), an industry-standard tool for maintaining the state of
+* a Kubernetes cluster based on a Git repository.
 * The Kerberos Keys Operator, which is an ACS component allowing accounts for edge devices to be securely created in the central KDC.
 * The Edge Sync Operator, which reports to the centre on the current